Key takeaways

 What causes blue balls?

-During an erection, dozens of blood vessels in the penis fill with blood, causing the penis to elongate and harden.
-Not many people realize it, but something similar happens in the testicles during an erection, too.
-As blood flow increases, they increase slightly in size.
-After orgasm (or a decline in arousal if orgasm doesn’t occur), the blood flows from the penis and testicles back into the body.
+During an erection, the erectile tissue in the penis fills with blood, causing the penis to elongate and harden.
+Blood flow also increases to the testicles during arousal, causing them to increase slightly in size.
+After orgasm (or a decline in arousal if orgasm doesn’t occur), the blood drains from the penis and testicles back into the body.

 But when that excess blood stays in the genitals for a long time without being released, that increased blood pressure (the "hypertension" part of “epididymal hypertension”) sticks around.
-This prolonged pressure in the penis and testicles can get painful, leading to an ache in the testicles, not so fondly known as blue balls.
+This prolonged pressure in the testicles and scrotum can become painful, leading to an ache not so fondly known as blue balls.

-Aside from epididymal hypertension, several other conditions cause testicular pain, some of which can be serious and require immediate medical attention.
-Possible causes of testicular pain include:
+Aside from so-called epididymal hypertension, several other conditions can cause testicular pain — some of which can be serious and require immediate medical attention.

 Epididymitis: Inflammation of the coiled tube (epididymis) at the back of the testicle that carries sperm.
-Sexually transmitted bacterial infections, such as gonorrhea and chlamydia, are the most common cause of epididymitis in a younger population.
+Sexually transmitted bacterial infections, such as gonorrhea and chlamydia, are the most common cause of epididymitis in a younger population, while organisms like E. coli are more common in older men.
 Symptoms include testicular redness, pain, swelling, and tenderness.
 Some people also experience pain during urination or an increase in urination frequency.

-Priapism: A priapism is a prolonged erection lasting over 4 hours is considered an emergency and needs evaluation by a healthcare provider.
+Priapism: Priapism, a prolonged and often painful erection lasting over four hours, is considered an emergency and needs evaluation by a healthcare provider.

 Fever